pnp/addin-transformation-guidance/articles/Modern-Provisioning.md

 </Elements>
 ```

-Lastly in the following code excerpt you can see the definition of a list instance of the custom list of customers.
+Lastly, in the following code excerpt you can see the definition of a list instance of the custom list of customers.

 ```XML
 <?xml version="1.0" encoding="utf-8"?>